SPluzh/ContextMenuDownloader/README.md

 ## Usage

-1. **Copy a URL to the Clipboard:**
+1. **Copy a URL or Image to the Clipboard:**
-   - Copy any file URL (e.g., a direct download link or video URL).
+   - You can copy any file URL (e.g., a direct download link or video URL).
+   - You can also copy an image (e.g., from a browser, screenshot tool, or image viewer).

 2. **Right-Click in the Desired Folder:**
-   - If you installed the context menu using `add_context_menu.bat`, simply right-click in the folder where you want to save the file.
+   - If you installed the context menu using `add_context_menu.bat`, simply right-click in the folder where you want to save the file or image.
-   - If you used `add_shift_context_menu.bat`, hold the `Shift` key, then right-click in the folder where you want to save the file.
+   - If you used `add_shift_context_menu.bat`, hold the `Shift` key, then right-click in the folder where you want to save the file or image.

 3. **Select "Download Here":**
-   - The script will automatically:
+   - If an image is detected in the clipboard, it will be saved as a `.png` file with a timestamped filename.
+   - If a URL is detected:
-     - Use `wget` for regular file downloads.
+     - `wget` is used for regular file downloads.
-     - Use `yt-dlp` for video links in `video.txt`.
+     - `yt-dlp` is used for video links matching entries in `video.txt`.

 https://github.com/user-attachments/assets/68aad1c1-f733-4450-8bf2-d26e6e614202